 Why aren’t we prepared for snow.
 For those areas that have any potential for snow and ice, we need to be prepared for it.
 The beauty of preparing for snow is that it is pretty straight forward.
-Still, every year we see people who are struggling to find salt, shovels and the whole bread and milk fiasco.
+Still, every year we see people who are struggling to find salt, shovels, and the whole bread and milk fiasco.

-Of course the best option is to have these things on hand long before you need them.
+Of course, the best option is to have these things on hand long before you need them.
 What’s even better is to buy them in the spring when you can get them on sale!

 We are going to face a tremendous blizzard somewhere in the nation.
 It will likely affect several states.
 That is the biggest threat that a winter storm can present.
 If we find ourselves fighting a blizzard there are bigger concerns.
 The most of which is power.

 You will need to be prepared with plenty of clothing among other things.
-Be ready to cordan off rooms in order to keep the heat in one area.
+Be ready to cordon off rooms in order to keep the heat in one area.

 Be sure you have plenty of food and water on hand, in case you find that you are snowed in.
 This is a very rare situation for most people but, it can happen.
 This is where a base of food storage comes into play.

 Having a backyard supermarket will allow you to grow pork and beef, chicken, organic eggs, non-GMO fresh fruits and veggies, including all the essential components you need to make your food staples, desserts, and even drinks.

 If you are willing to put in a little elbow grease, this isn't too good to be true.
 The good news is that some of this can be automated.